HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 **By installing e.g. Portainer or other completely unsupported software, Homeassistant might not start or will print out an critical error.
 By having a critical error you won't be able to restore a Backup and add an add-on!**
 ### Make sure to look into [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/main/Homeassistant%20Supervised%20not%20working%20with%20Portainer.md) to find a workaround

-You can navigate with the arrow keys, select or deselect with the space bar and finish by hitting enter If getting prompted if you want to reboot, hit enter to reboot In the following fields, you should only pick “Docker+Docker-Compose” and then follow the Steps presented by the Tool
+Now with that out of the way, you can navigate with the arrow keys, select or deselect with the space bar and finish by hitting enter
+If getting prompted if you want to reboot, hit enter to reboot In the following fields, you should only pick “Docker+Docker-Compose” and then follow the Steps presented by the Tool